Classification

 # Best Practice Tips

-• The job description should be concise yet detailed at the same time.
-You shouldn't assume that the crowd has any existing knowledge pertaining to your competency/task.
-One effective way to describe your job is to describe a scenario that a user may be in when they need to use this assistant and ask the crowd to provide what type of questions they would usually ask.
+The job description should be concise yet detailed at the same time.
+The user shouldn't assume that the crowd has any existing knowledge pertaining to the competency/task.
+One effective way to describe the job is to describe a scenario that a user may be in when they need to use this assistant and ask the crowd to provide what type of questions they would usually ask.
 For example for balance, a good job description can be like the following:

-• Imagine you have a virtual assistant that have access to your bank information and can answer questions about your personal finance, if you are wondering about your bank account balance, what would you say to the assistant?
+- Imagine there is a virtual assistant that has access to a user's bank information and can answer questions about their personal finance, if that user is wondering about their bank account balance, what would they say to the assistant?

-• Resolve common trends in your answers.
-Large crowdsource jobs often have similar responses and do not have enough diversity to support your virtual assistant.
+The user should resolve common trends in their answers.
+Large crowdsource jobs often have similar responses and do not have enough diversity to support the virtual assistant.
 Try adding diversity by running several smaller crowdsource jobs with nuanced prompts and examples.

-• Generally we recommend to have 300-500 utterances for each classification intent label and 600-1000 utterances for each SVP slot for a human-in-the-room level of quality.
+- Generally we recommend to have 300-500 utterances for each classification intent label and 600-1000 utterances for each SVP slot for a human-in-the-room level of quality.
 However, depending on the use case, the number needed can vary.
 The amount of data required depends heavily on a range of factors, including the complexity of the competency, the diversity of the utterance for the competency, and the other competencies that co-exist in the same AI version (e.g. how close they are to the new competency).
-Therefore, there is no golden rule for how many utterances you need to have for a competency.
+Therefore, there is no golden rule for how many utterances are needed for a competency.
 Secondly, data collection and curation is an ongoing process, even well beyond the point of the competency prototype.
-These numbers are minimum amount of utterances you need for a "working" competency prototype with an average complexity.
+These numbers are minimum amount of utterances needed for a "working" competency prototype with an average complexity.
 Continuous testing and data curation are required to improve the competency quality.
-It is through testing out the competency yourself and on others that you can truly evaluate whether there is enough data.
+It is through testing out the competency that the user can truly evaluate whether there is enough data.

 Last updates: 02/10/2020